 Too much of a good thing is a bad thing

-Remember when you were a little kid and your mom told you not too each too much candy or else you’ll get a tummy ache?
-Well, after you got a tummy ache you realized that how something so good can make you feel so bad.
+Remember when you were a little kid and your mom told you not to eat too much candy or else you’d get a tummy ache?
+Well, after you didn’t listen to her and got a tummy ache, you learned that something this good can indeed make you feel bad.

-The same goes with business, having too much of something good can be bad for you.
+The same goes for business: having too much of something good can be bad for you.

 Just take a look at money.
 You love it and want a ton more of it.
-With things like money you can grow your business and create a big empire, right?
-Well if you have too much of it, such as by raising too much venture capital, you’ll end up wasting a lot of it.
-Instead, if you had a limited amount of capital, you would be much more scrappier and make smarter decisions.
+With things like money, you can grow your business and create a big empire, right?
+Well, if you have too much of it, e.g., if you raised too much venture capital, you’ll end up wasting a lot of it.
+Instead, if you had a limited amount of capital, you would be much scrappier and make smarter decisions.

-So the next time you have something good, use it in moderation and don’t abuse it.
+So, next time you have something good, use it in moderation, and don’t abuse it.

-You already know that there are so many opportunities, that you shouldn’t jump on the first one you see.
-But did you know that you should be looking for opportunities with limited downside instead an unlimited upside?
+You already know that there are so many opportunities that you shouldn’t jump on the first one you see.
+But did you know that you should be looking for opportunities with a limited downside instead of an unlimited upside?

 Especially as a new entrepreneur, why would you want to take the risk of losing everything?
-By only taking opportunities with a limited downside, you’ll know what your worse case scenario will be.
+By only taking opportunities with a limited downside, you’ll always know what your worst-case scenario will be.

 Yes, you’ll miss the boat on opportunities like Facebook, but that’s all right.
-At least you won’t lose all of your money because for every Facebook there are millions more failures.
+At least you won’t lose all your money because for every Facebook, there are millions more failures.

 Although many of the business lessons I learned this year are basic, you should really take a close look at them.
 Even if you already know them, are you really using these principles within your business?
-Because the chances are, you aren’t.
+Chances are, you aren’t.